OpenWorkingGroup/vitepress-custom-theme/README.md

-# vitepress-custom-theme
+# Custom Theme VitePress Boilerplate

-A template for a custom themed VitePress website.
+Use this template to quickly scaffold a VitePress website with a custom theme.